christopherhjung/c-compiler/lib/googletest/googlemock/docs/for_dummies.md

 ```

 If you don't care about *any* arguments, rather than specify `_` for each of
-them you may instead omit the parameter list:
+them you may instead omit the declarations list:

 ```cpp
 // Expects the turtle to move forward.